EliGit/Algorithm-Data-Structures-Project-2014/README.md

 =============================
-LosAlgoritmos - a Java pathfinding library for pathfinding in 2D grids.
+Pathfinding in 2D grids.
 Contains Dijkstra, A* and Jump Point Search algorithms with Manhattan, Chebyshev (Diagonal with Sqrt(2) and equal costs) and Euclidean heuristics.

 Input: char[][] matrices with '.' as walkable vertices and anything else as non-walkable.
 Directly supports .map files from [here](http://movingai.com/benchmarks/).
 Contains a simple UI for visual testing.
 Extensive jUnit tests.
 JavaDoc in English.